LexicMap: efficient sequence alignment against millions of prokaryotic genomes

 -w, --load-whole-seeds ► Load the whole seed data into memory for faster search.

---max-open-files int ► Maximum opened files. (default 512)
+--max-open-files int ► Maximum opened files.
+It mainly affects candidate subsequence

 -J, --max-query-conc int ► Maximum number of concurrent queries.
 Bigger values do not